5 Day Kakadu, Katherine and Litchfield 4WD Tour

 Overnight permanent camp- Nitmiluk Gorge, in fixed safari tents with proper beds and shared bathrooms

 OR Upgrade to a 1 or 2 bedroom cabin with en-suite for an additional cost (varies depending which cabin you choose).
 Please enquire when booking to avoid disappointment.
+Please note that dinner is not included with the cabins and can be purchased at the poolside bistro.

 Day 4 (B,L,D)